gopheracademy/gopheracademy-web/content/upcoming/patchwork.md

 The IoT devices market is growing, and it is very simple to build your own "sensor platform" for under $100 using a Raspberry Pi and a handful of [sensors](http://www.adafruit.com/categories/35).
 You don't even need to know much about hardware to get started: following the [guides](https://learn.adafruit.com/category/raspberry-pi) and projects done by other people you can build a blinking prototype in just a few hours.
 In fact, you don't even need to know much about the software development for embedded devices either: the same [guides](https://learn.adafruit.com/category/raspberry-pi) walk you step-by-step through the process and provide with simple python examples and there are [libraries](https://github.com/adafruit/Adafruit-Raspberry-Pi-Python-Code) that make such prototyping very simple.

-Once you have things working locally though, you start running into troubles: how to expose these devices on the network? how to access them to build web/mobile applications to monitor and actuate things?
+Once you have things working locally though, you start running into troubles: how to expose these devices on the network? how to discover and access them to build web/mobile applications to monitor and actuate things?
 At this point, you basically have two options:

 1. Hack a simple web/ws server and/or setup an [MQTT](http://mqtt.org) broker and publish to it
-2. Find an existing IoT framework/toolkit
+2. Find and integrate using an existing IoT framework/toolkit

 Without going into much details, we got tired of doing 1. over and over again, and couldn't find 2. that would satisfy our expectations in being *simple*, *lightweight*, *easy to deploy and work with*.
 With these goals in mind, we started creating [patchwork](http://patchwork-toolkit.github.io/) - a lightweight toolkit for IoT development that offers integration of devices through configuration and provides basic services for discovery of resources and services on the network.